• HOME

 The Aho Group Secondary Logo

 In Indigenous culture, "the circle" represents wholeness, equality, and the interconnectedness of all life.
-It symbolizes the natural, continuous cycles of existence as well as the seasons.
+It symbolizes the natural, continuous cycles of existence, as well as the seasons.
 The circle reflects a worldview where all things are connected.

 The Basketweave Pattern